daichou03/AnchoredDensestSubgraph/README.md

     C3["Experiment"]
 ```
 Not in the original paper, but you can perform bulk evaluation with a set of seed nodes.
+In this example, we use the same dataset for Case Study to show how to perform the experiment.

 ```julia
 include("LP_compare_test.jl")